 Amazon Web Services (AWS) offers a wide range of serverless solutions.
 To get a better understanding of AWS serverless, we’ll explore the basics of serverless architectures and review AWS serverless offerings.
 We will also explore common use cases and discuss how you can ensure observability in serverless environments.
 Let’s get started.

 Serverless architecture shifts application hosting functions away from local servers onto those managed by providers.
 This means you no longer have to provision, scale, and maintain servers to run your applications, databases, and storage systems.

-While function-as-a-service (FaaS) serverless architecture is similar to platform-as-a-service (PaaS) solutions, there’s a significant difference: PaaS applications are typically deployed as single units, whereas serverless applications are broken down into functions, each of which is hosted by your provider.
+While function-as-a-service (FaaS) serverless architecture is similar to platform-as-a-service (PaaS) solutions, there’s a significant difference.
+PaaS applications are typically deployed as single units, whereas serverless applications are delivered as functions, each hosted by your provider.

 Why use a serverless architecture?

 - Simplicity.
 The first benefit is simplicity.
 Instead of worrying about infrastructure management, capacity provisioning and hardware maintenance, teams can focus on application design, deployment, and delivery.

 - Speed.
 Serverless solutions spin up or down quickly as needed, with no delays due to limited storage or resource access.

 - Reliability.
 Serverless solutions are also more reliable than their traditional application counterparts.
 Since apps are hosted as interconnected functions in the cloud they’re naturally redundant and less prone to unexpected failure.

 - Scalability.
 Finally, there’s scalability.
 Using a FaaS model makes it possible to scale up individual application functions as needed.
 Rather than increasing total resource allocation for your entire application, this flexibility reduces resource costs and improves overall app efficiency.